vijayvarma392/binaryBHexp/README.md

 <img src="animations/precessing.gif" width="500"/>

-Here we are showing a precessing binary black hole merger.
+Here we see a precessing binary black hole merger.
 The black holes are shown as circular markers, with arrows indicating their spins.
 The orbital angular momentum direction is shown by the pink arrow at the origin.
+The colors in the planes indicate the value of the plus polarization of the GW as seen by an observer at that location.
+Red means positive and blue means negative, notice the quadrupolar pattern of the radiation.
 The BH spins are misaligned w.r.t the angular momentum direction.
 Therefore, the spins, the angular momentum, and the orbital plane all precess during the inspiral.
 It is interesting to see how the remnant spin direction is very close to the direction of the orbital angular momentum near merger.

 See
 [PhysRevD.49.6274](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.49.6274)